PangYenW/Cse312_GlassDoor/README.md

+GlassDoor(Retailer Ecommerce)
+Group Project (Web Application Class) July 2019 - August 2019

+● Create a retailer ecommerce website we develop two kinds of users, customer and employee.
+We also have two different methods to

+handle orders customer-initiated order and employee-initiated order.
+● Usage of GitHub, Heroku to deploy the application online, XAMPP to run the application on local host.

 # Retailer Ecommerce

 Problem: Bing Bing’s mom is operating a small business for selling windows, glasses, and doors.
 The procedure is repetitive with lots of useless paperwork.
 Thus, we want to help and reduce the procedure.